 We do not include transaction costs in our assessment as these are not comparable between peers.
-This is due to a lack of consistent methodology for estimating transaction costs across firms.
-It is also due to the fact that the overall number reflects circumstances that are unique to each fund such as the securities and volume traded, the market conditions while trading, and the amount of fund inflows and outflows.
+This is due to a lack of consistent methodology for estimating overall transaction costs across firms.
+It is also due to the fact that the overall transaction costs reflect circumstances that are unique to each fund, such as the securities and volume traded, the market conditions while trading, and the amount of fund inflows and outflows.